sparkflows/sparkflows-docs/docs/tutorials/etl/time-function.rst

 Workflow Execution
 ------------------

-When we execute the Workflow, below is the result produced.
-We have left out the initial list of columns in the Dataframe from the display below.

-A number of additional columns are produced for the various time functions we selected.
+When the example workflow is executed, additional columns are produced for the various time functions that were selected.

 .. figure:: ../../_assets/tutorials/dataset/31.PNG
    :alt: Dataset